Painlessly Prioritize Your Creative Time

 What will Glinda tell you?

 Do you feel overwhelmed with social media marketing choices?
-Or life choices?
+Check out my new post: Bye-Bye Facebook: How Artists Can Succeed Without Social Media.

 Up for talking to Glinda and sorting out your priorities?